format-message/icu-message-format-for-translators/README.md

 The [ICU Message Format][icu-message] is a great format for user-visible strings, and includes simple placeholders, number and date placeholders, and selecting among submessages for gender and plural arguments.
 The format is used in apis in [C++][icu-cpp], [PHP][icu-php], [Java][icu-java], and [JavaScript][format-message] [2][messageformat] [3][intl-messageformat].

-This repository is for a github page explaning the format for translators so that they can understand what parts get translated in a complex message.
+This repository is for a github page explaining the format for translators so that they can understand what parts get translated in a complex message.

 Any feedback or contributions are welcome.